colorstackorg/oyster/docs/how-to-enable-emails.md

 ## Configuring a Gmail Account

 Since most of us likely have a Gmail account, this section will show you how to set that up to send emails.
-To protect our accounts, Gmail doesn't just let you use your regular password to authenticate, so we'll need to generate what Google calls an **_app password_**.
+To protect your account, Gmail doesn't just let you use your regular password to authenticate, so we'll need to generate what Google calls an **_app password_**.